-According to Article 70, paragraph 2 of the Armed Forces Act, the deployment of the Armed Forces personnel was subject to parliamentary approval since it involved more than 2'000 members of the Swiss Armed Forces and lasted more than three weeks.
-Parliament retroactively approved this deployment on 5 May 2020.
+According to Article 70, paragraph 2 of the Armed Forces Act, the deployment of armed forces personnel was subject to parliamentary approval since it involved more than 2'000 members of the Swiss Armed Forces and lasted more than three weeks.
+The parliament retroactively approved this deployment on 5 May 2020.

-The first subsidiary operation of the Swiss Armed Forces "CORONA 20" was officially concluded on 30 June.
-The last members of the Swiss Armed Forces supporting the Swiss Customs Administration were released from their duties and discharged on the same day.
-During the 107 days of Operation "CORONA 20", members of the Swiss Armed Forces, accomplished approximately 320'000 service days and performed more than 300 different tasks in support of the civilian authorities.
-At the height of the first epidemic wave in April 2020, there were about 6'000 military personnel (units and supporting staff) in service at the same time.
-Already on 29 May, Armed Forces personnel engaged in medical support ended their duties and were discharged.
-Back in May, around the same time, approximately 1'000 members of the Armed Forces remained in service in support of the civilian authorities for protection duties.
-During June 2020, further military personnel were discharged gradually from their subsidiary duties in support of the Swiss Customs Administration and the cantonal police forces.
+The first subsidiary operation of the Swiss Armed Forces was officially concluded on 30 June 2020.
+The last armed forces personnel supporting the FOCBS were released from their duties and discharged on the same day.
+During the 107 days of Operation "CORONA 20", members of the Swiss Armed Forces, performed approximately 323'000 service days and performed more than 300 different tasks in support of the civilian authorities.
+At the height of the first pandemic wave in April 2020, there were about 6'000 military personnel (units and supporting staff) in service at the same time.
+Already on 29 May 2020, armed forces personnel engaged in medical support ended their duties and were stood down.
+Back in May, around the same time, approximately 1'000 members of the armed forces remained deployed in support of the civilian authorities for protection duties.
+During June 2020, further military personnel stood down gradually from their subsidiary duties in support of the FOCBS and the cantonal police forces.